 If a non-Unicode BMC Remedy AR System server is on a German operating system, the 7.0.01 version of the mid tier can contact it only if it is installed on a Western-European operating system (the same character set as the server's operating system--English or French or Italian, and so on).

 - A version 7.x or later non-Unicode client can contact a pre-7.x server if the operating system running the client has the same character set as the server's operating system.

 - A non-Unicode client can access specific language data stored on a Unicode BMC Remedy AR System server installed on a Unicode database if the non-Unicode client is installed on the computer with the same character set to which that language belongs.

-For example, if an English computer has Unicode BMC Remedy AR System server installed on it with a Unicode database, and the data stored is in German, Japanese, and Russian, then:
+For example, if an English computer has Unicode BMC Remedy AR System server installed on it with a Unicode database, and the data stored is German, Japanese, and Russian:

 - A mid tier that is installed on a Japanese computer (Japanese character set) can work with the Japanese data on that database.